 Welcome to the Swedish Distributed Time Service.
 This service delivers time over the Internet using NTP, and several other protocols upon request.

-The service is owned by The Swedish Post and Telecom Authority (PTS), operated by Netnod, and monitored by SP Technical Research Institute of Sweden.
+The service is owned by The Swedish Post and Telecom Authority (PTS), operated by Netnod, and monitored by RISE Research Institutes of Sweden.

 There will be 5 time nodes distributed over Sweden.
 The time nodes are continously monitored and steered so that they follow UTC(SP).
 Each time node has two atomic clocks.
 Even if a time node would lose all contact with all its sources for time keeping, it is expected to be able to keep its time within narrow limits for months.